dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 5 In compiler-writer terms Common Lisp functions are “pass-by-value.”
 However, the values that are passed are references to objects.
 This is similar to how Java and Python work.

 6 The variables in LET forms and function parameters are created by exactly the same mechanism.
-In fact, in some Lisp dialects—though not Common Lisp—LET is simply a macro that expands into a call to an anonymous function.
+In fact, in some Lisp dialects — though not Common Lisp — LET is simply a macro that expands into a call to an anonymous function.
 That is, in those dialects, the following:

 ```c
 (let ((x 10)) (format t "~a" x))